 Should an Engagement Ring Be a Surprise, or Should a Couple Shop Together?

 One of the biggest issues in the debate over whether a couple should shop for an engagement ring together is surprise-factor versus guaranteed-satisfaction.
 When groom-to-be shops for an engagement ring on his own, no matter how many of the bride’s friends and family members he enlists to help him find a ring she will love, there can still be a lot of doubt whether he has made the right decision.
+The groom has to choose whether the ring will be made of gold or white gold, whether it will be a natural diamonds or lab diamond rings, and many other details that can be very confusing.
 An engagement ring is a very personal piece of jewellery that she will likely wear every day for the rest of her life, and it is a considerable financial investment, so it is a high pressure decision.

 On the other hand, while shopping together for an engagement ring eliminates the chances of choosing something she would not want, it loses a little romance.
 Even in the modern world where gender roles are evolving and customs are evolving to match, even the most progressive person knows there is a difference between receiving a thoughtfully chosen gift and getting a gift-card.
 Many women would perceive a certain lack of thoughtfulness or effort involved in simply choosing their own engagement ring and letting the fiancé pay for it.